 As a child, Peggy Mullin’s passion for science and storytelling started somewhere between spending all day splashing through the muddy creeks of Bucks County, Pennsylvania, and poring over a different National Geographic before bed every night.

-An environmental science major with minors in marine science and photojournalism, Peggy is a strong believer in the mutual benefits of art and science.
+A graduate of The University of North Carolina’s environmental science program with minors in marine science and photojournalism, Peggy is a strong believer in the mutual benefits of art and science.
 She is dedicated to making science accessible and understandable and believes that stories can change the world.
-Her undergraduate environmental research has taken her to Montana, Australia, Hawaii and North Carolina, and will hopefully continue to lead her to wherever the science goes.
+As an undergraduate, her environmental research took her to Montana, Australia, Hawaii and North Carolina, and will hopefully continue to lead her to wherever the science goes.

 Click here to download Peggy's resume.